DoSungjin/black_coal_price/README.md

 2) prophet
 one-to
 - Basic model
+  Prophet make well if the data has a Seanality & Trend.
+Also, if there is a event that we can't expect we can set the event as we know.
+  But Blackcoal is a raw materials product that is effected by spply and demand.
+So I expect the result is poor as long as i do the prophet on blackcoal only.
+  As i know, Prophet is good at Supply, Demand and Economic indicators like USD/AUD, S&P.
+  So we will use the prophet as a feature that can predict the blackcoal price.

 - In sample test
  ![image](https://user-images.githubusercontent.com/100894816/172273744-6d807f15-9131-49e3-8090-db28967cca2a.png)

 - Out of Sample test
+  - prophet result
+  - bdi
+  -
 - Prameter chainge

    1.Trend